Place Surname

 Place Last Name Statistics demography

-The religious devotion of those carrying the Place surname is primarily Catholic (94%) in Ireland.
+The religious devotion of those bearing the Place last name is predominantly Catholic (94%) in Ireland.

-In The United States those holding the Place last name are 10.45% more likely to be registered Republicans than the national average, with 57.22% registered to vote for the political party.
+In The United States those bearing the Place last name are 10.45% more likely to be registered Republicans than the national average, with 57.22% being registered to vote for the party.

 The amount Place earn in different countries varies greatly.
 In Peru they earn 46.74% less than the national average, earning S/.
 10,325 per year; in South Africa they earn 46.86% less than the national average, earning R 126,288 per year; in United States they earn 7.08% more than the national average, earning $46,202 USD per year and in Canada they earn 0.76% more than the national average, earning $50,062 CAD per year.